-Throughout the article, I’ve recommended products that you can purchase from your local stores.
+Throughout the article, we’ve recommended products that you can purchase from your local stores.
 That said, online shopping has recently become a necessity because of COVID-19.
-As a result, I’ve included links to a few products online that I believe represent an ideal cross-section of quality and cost.
+As a result, we’ve included links to a few products online that we believe represent an ideal cross-section of quality and cost.
 The products are linked in the article and here for easy reference:

 How Olive Oil Stains Form

 - When olive oil is hot, it moves freely and can splatter out of the pan.

 - When the oil cools, it can no longer move and sticks to itself and fabric, making it hard to remove.

 What happens to create olive oil stains or other cooking oil and grease stains?

 We’ve all been there: cooking vegetables in olive oil on the stove only to feel a splash on our clothes, then looked down to see the clean white cloth stained with our frying oil.
 Perhaps the oil was too hot, or perhaps we had excess oil in the pan.
 Or perhaps it escaped the frying pan into the salad and spilled oil-based dressing.
 Either way, we are going to need some advanced fabric care!

 When cooking oils get into the fabric of your clothing, they bind to the threads at a molecular level.
 The smallest bits of oils, fats, and greases stick to each other and fabric.
 Fabric provides lots of nooks and crannies for oil to hide.